murinicanor/entropybroker/readme.txt

 In this example there are 3 audio cards (0, 1 and 2, see first column between [ and ]).
-If we want to take the audio from card 2 (see line 10) it would look like this: eb_server_audio -d hw:2,0 -s -i broker -X
+If we want to take the audio from card 2 (see line 10) it would look like this: eb_server_audio -d hw:2,0 -s -I broker -X
 This program is Linux-only (due to the ALSA requirement).
 This program should work with the Johnson Noise 1* produced by the electronic parts of the sound-card.
 So it is best, maybe not obvious,